GMAC GMAT™ Exam

 Review all topics after you have completed the course.
 Candidates benefit from revision by remembering information, which proves essential on exam day.

-Yes you can give IIT JAM after B. Sc. in mathematics.
-Anyone who has completed B.Sc. degree with passing marks according to IIT JAM eligibility criteria can apply for the exam.
+Yes, you can give IIT JAM after B. Sc. in mathematics.
+Anyone who has completed a B.Sc. degree with passing marks according to the IIT JAM eligibility criteria can apply for the exam.

 You can practise from Ordinary Differential Equations by Peter J. Collins, G.F.
 Simmons, M.D.
 Raisinghania.